The Music Technology Program at McGill University

 Our students (from the undergraduate and graduate programmes) have gone on to work at companies such as Magic Leap, Wave Six, Cirrus Logic, Bombardier Aerospace, CM Labs, Ubisoft, Accenture Technology Solutions, Avid, Cisco, Sennheiser Electronics, Immersion Corp., SRS Labs Inc., Syncapse, Evertz, DTS, Savoir-faire Linux, Bang & Olufsen, Audiokinetic, Electronic Arts, Rdio, and Chromatik, and at academic institutions such as Universite de Montreal, Pennsylvania State University, Princeton University, Federal University of Santa Maria (Brazil), Marianapolis College, and the Alberta College of Art and Design.

-Music Technology Area Chair
+Music Technology Area Coordinator

 - Ichiro Fujinaga